-• Maintain the undeveloped character of the shoreline.
+Maintain the largely undeveloped character of the shoreline.

-Character Areas
+Cha Character Areas

-The Shoreline landscape type is represented by one character area in the South Downs - this area occurs where the South Downs meet the sea at their south-eastern extremity.
+Sout Shoreline landscape type is represented by two character areas in the h Downs - this area occurs where the South Downs meet the sea at south-eastern extremity.

 RI: Seaford to Beachy Head Shoreline

+R2 Brighton to Rottingdean Shoreline